spsforks/QB64-Wiki/RIGHT$.md

 ## Example(s)

-*Example 1:* Getting the right portion of a string value such as a person's last name.
+Getting the right portion of a string value such as a person's last name.

 ```vb